DannyGaev/ExtensionCreator/README.md

 3. Navigate to the folder from the command line
 4. Run 'node index.js'
 5. Enter the neccessary information (image link must be gotten via copying the Image Address)
-6. Once created, the extension can either be left inside the folder or removed elsewhere
+6. Once created, the extension can either be left inside the folder or moved elsewhere
-7. Navigate to Google Chrome --> Extension --> Load Unpacked --> [Newly Created Extension]
+7. Navigate to Google Chrome --> Extensions --> Load Unpacked --> [Newly Created Extension]
 8. Enjoy your new extension!